Releases

 .<patch_number>

-represents the fifth patch to the major version released in January 2024.
+represents the fifth patch to the stable version released in April 2025.

 While this deviates from the normal practice of many open source projects which tend to use semantic versioning, we do this for good reasons: